Kim Kardashian Pushes Back Perfume Release Date After Rumors Of Shading Taylor Swift

 Is Kim Kardashian giving the spotlight to Taylor Swift?
-The KKW Beauty founder took to Instagram on Wednesday to announce that the release of her fragrance collaboration with her younger sister, Kylie Jenner, will be pushed to a later date than April 26.
+The KKW Beauty founder took to Instagram on Wednesday to announce that the release of her fragrance collaboration with her younger sister, Kylie Jenner, will be pushed to a later date.
+This delay sees the line miss its anticipated release date of April 26.

 Kim credited manufacturing errors as the reason for the delay, but some fans believe she is actually responding to rumors of throwing shade at Swift.
-Earlier this week, the reality star was accused to purposely setting her release date for the same day as the much-anticipated release of Swift’s new music.
+Earlier this week, the reality star was accused of purposely setting her release date for the same day as the much-anticipated release of Swift’s new music.

-Kim posted the announcement on her Instagram Stories and Twitter that evening, according to Entertainment Tonight.
+Kim posted the announcement on her Instagram Stories and Twitter feed that evening, according to Entertainment Tonight.

 “We are so excited to launch our fragrance collaboration that we’ve been working on for such a long time,” the announcement read.
 “Sadly, we found out today from the manufacturer that a few of our bottles did not pass durability tests while on the assembly line and we have paused production while the team explores the issue further.”